amirayuyue/process_map_deve/docs/act.md

     here the EFZ matched the prepc file
    11. finally use  amb2gro_top_gro.py
       `amb2gro_top_gro.py -p prmtop -c prmcrd -t gmx.top -g gmx.gro -b gmx.pdb`

+## Solvent options
+- [x]  Hexane
+- [ ] Toluene
+- [x] Acetonitrile
+- [x] Chloroform
+- [ ] DMSO
+- [ ] Water

+## Finding the IR, use the IR for hexane?
+1. Acetone in hexane peak and fwhm are  1721.58113730929 17.420249653259816
+2. The fitting result using the GAFF two fitting with spc

+   pama =[700.20042614, 1350.1860584]#two fitting spc

+## Debug for data analysis when generating electrostatic result
+1. Make sure you selected the corrected core atoms, carbonyl carbon and oxgen, it won't matter that much for the other carbon selection
+2. But needs to make sure that the index number in the `core.c` file matches whatever you selected for the other carbon, the index number will change.
+3. Make sure to change the box dim file `box_dim.txt`
+4. Make sure change the `user_input.txt` file, to match the parameter file
+5. Run the program